-Specialized domestic violence courts are designed to improve victim safety and enhance defendant accountability.
-The Center for Court Innovation helps jurisdictions plan and operate domestic violence courts both in the United States and around the world.
-In the U.S., the Center for Court Innovation offers free technical assistance, supported by the U.S. Department of Justice’s Office on Violence Against Women, to jurisdictions across the country interested in creating or expanding existing domestic violence court projects.
-For example, the Center has helped jurisdictions with victim safety issues, domestic violence case identification and calendaring, and the use of program mandates.
-The Center also helped establish New York’s first domestic violence court, the Brooklyn Domestic Violence Court, which has served as a model for dozens of courts in New York State.
-The Center has also helped New York State disseminate the integrated domestic violence court model, in which a single judge handles criminal domestic violence cases and related family issues, such as custody, visitation, civil protection orders, and matrimonial actions.
+Specialized court and criminal justice responses to domestic violence and sexual assault are designed to improve the safety of victims and their families, and enhance offender accountability.
+The Center helped establish New York’s first domestic violence court, which has served as a model for dozens of courts in New York State.
+The Center has also helped New York State disseminate the integrated domestic violence court model, in which a single judge handles criminal domestic violence cases and related family issues, such as custody, visitation, civil protection orders, and divorce.
+Based on lessons learned from New York, the Center now works with jurisdictions nationally on implementing domestic violence court best practices.

 In The News